milIE: Modular & Iterative Multilingual Open Information Extraction: Analysis

 \section{Analysis}

-We hypothesized that it is the ability of \textsc{MiLIE} to extract triples using different extraction patterns that results in improved performance on multilingual data.
-We test this hypothesis with a simple experiment.
-We compare \textsc{MiLIE} with the water filling aggregation with \textsc{MiLIE} using different decoding pathways.
-Additionally we also compare with a dynamic decoding scheme where \textsc{MiLIE} chooses a decoding pathways based on the sentence.
-To do this we split a part of the English training set and for each sentence in the split we record the extraction pathway that provides the best F1 score\textsc{MiLIE} as per \textsc{CaRB} evaluation.
+We would like to analyze that the ability of \textsc{milIE} to extract triples using different extraction patterns results in improved performance on multilingual data.
+For this, we compare \textsc{milIE} with the water filling aggregation against \textsc{milIE} with different extraction pathways.
+We also compared with a dynamic decoding scheme where \textsc{milIE} chooses a decoding pathways based on the sentence.
+To do this we split a part of the English training set and for each sentence in the split we record the extraction pathway that provides the best F1 score \textsc{milIE} as per \textsc{CaRB} evaluation.
 We then use this as training data for training another mBERT model which classifies each sentence in one of the six classes where each class represents an extraction pathway.
-While creating the training split we found that for most sentences the extraction path $P_{p,s,o,a}$ results in the best F1 score which unsurprisingly also translates during test time.

-Table \ref{tab:decoding} details the performance for different decoding schemes.
-All the decoding schemes except WF, use only one decoding pathway while WF combines multiple pathways.
-As can be seen, WF performs much better on all languages, even better than the dynamic decoding.
-This shows that combining triple extraction from multiple pathways is better than dynamically choosing a pathway.
-This confirms our hypothesis that one can extract richer set of triples if one extracts triples repeatedly from the same sentence using multiple extraction pathways.
+Table \ref{tab:decoding} details the performance for different extraction schemes.
+All the extraction schemes except WF, use only one pathway.
+DYN provides mixed results across the different languages - for German it is the best approach, whereas for Arabic it is the worst.
+In contrast, the combination of multiple pathways allows to performing much better than the other approaches on all languages, except German.
+This demonstrates that combining triple extraction from multiple pathways is better than any single pathway, which in turn confirms that extracting triples repeatedly from the same sentence using multiple extraction pathways is more profitable than using a single extraction pathway.

+Additionally, Table \ref{tab:decoding} provides an interesting insight: predicate first seems to be the best, followed by subject first and then object first for languages other than Arabic.
+This also shows how the difficulty of extracting triple slots using transfer learning from English varies with the target language.